-In 2017, VALID Nutrition Malawi in collaboration with our local business partner Exagris Africa Limited, produced 6.5 million sachets of Ready-to-Use Therapeutic Food (RUTF) - enough to treat over 48,0001 children suffering from Severe Acute Malnutrition (SAM).
-Since establishment, VALID Nutrition Malawi has produced over 44 million sachets of ready-to-use therapeutic food.
-This figure represents sufficient product to treat approximately 326,000 children with severe acute malnutrition.
+In 2018, VALID Nutrition Malawi, which is a collaboration with our local business partner Exagris Africa Limited, produced 4.6 million sachets of Ready-to-Use Therapeutic Food (RUTF) - enough to treat almost 35,0001 children suffering from Severe Acute Malnutrition (SAM).
+Since establishment, VALID Nutrition Malawi has produced over 48 million sachets of ready-to-use therapeutic food.
+This figure represents sufficient product to treat over 355,000 children with severe acute malnutrition.
 Crucially, and with support from customers such as UNICEF and WFP, these figures represent local production which has now nearly eliminated the need for any ready-to-use therapeutic food to be imported into Malawi from Europe or the USA.
 This is a significant fact given that approximately 50% of the market is currently supplied from offshore.
 Furthermore, we are assisting local farmers and suppliers as well as providing employment and skills transfer.
 All this has a hugely beneficial multiplier effect on the local economy.

-In addition to our manufacturing activities above, VALID Nutrition Malawi continues to act as a progressive and innovative research and development hub supporting VALID's broader objectives, which in 2017 have included activities in collaboration with World Vision Malawi and designed to generate further operational evidence of cost effectiveness through a Community-based Management of Acute Malnutrition (CMAM) pilot programme and thus to support the anticipated endorsement by the World Health Organisation (WHO) of VALID's recent breakthrough Soya-Maize-Sorghum (SMS) RUTF recipe - which will facilitate more children to be treated within existing donor budget constraints.
+In addition to our manufacturing activities above, VALID Nutrition Malawi continues to act as a progressive and innovative research and development hub supporting VALID's broader objectives, which in 2018 have included activities in collaboration with World Vision Malawi and designed to generate further operational evidence of cost effectiveness (through a Community-based Management of Acute Malnutrition (CMAM) pilot programme), and thus to support the anticipated endorsement by the World Health Organisation (WHO) of VALID's recent breakthrough Soya-Maize-Sorghum (SMS) RUTF recipe.
+Once endorsed, SMS-RUTF will facilitate the treatment of an additional 1 million children within existing donor budgets.
 For more detailed information about this breakthrough product, see our R&D section further below.

-Also in 2017, and as part of a major research project to include a Test Market, further development of our new line of Ready-to-Use Complementary Food (RUCF) designed to prevent chronic malnutrition (which affects 43% of children in Malawi and on average over 40% of all children in Sub Saharan Africa) continued.
-Latest steps involved consumer and market research activities including a Willingness to Pay Study as well as a Landscaping Study to understand Infant and Young Child (IYC) feeding practices in Malawi.
-Supported by Irish Aid and the Department of Agriculture (through their Africa Agri-Food Development Programme - AADP), these studies form part of the evidence base to enable the development of further finished prototypes of product and proposition during 2018.
+Also in 2018, and as part of a major research project to include a Test Market, further development of our new line of Ready-to-Use Complementary Food (RUCF) designed to prevent chronic malnutrition (which affects 43% of children in Malawi and on average over 30% of all children in Sub Saharan Africa) continued.
+Following a Willingness to Pay Study as well as a Landscaping Study to understand Infant and Young Child (IYC) feeding practices in Malawi, VALID's new RUCF product was trialed locally and will now enter a small scale retail market which, in turn, will then guide a much larger scale test-market in due course.

+Supported by Irish Aid and the Department of Agriculture, Food and the Marine (through their Africa Agri-Food Development Programme - AADP), these studies form part of the evidence base to enable the development of further finished prototypes of product and proposition during 2019.
 This work is focused on addressing the process used to reach children affected by Chronic Malnutrition.
-These are first steps in a progressive programme we have designed to start the process of unlocking this potentially massive market and bringing autonomy and food choices to individuals affected by malnutrition.
+These are first steps in a progressive programme we have designed to start the process of unlocking this potentially massive market, and bringing autonomy and food choices to individuals affected by malnutrition.